 During the World War II era, Gibson labeled their headstocks with the "Only a Gibson is Good Enough" banner, and the LG-2 was one of the streamlined models introduced for wartime production.
 The LG-2 was the first of the LG line, and while its small body looks similar to some prewar Gibsons, it has a wider waist and a wider upper bout, which give it a shape and geometry almost like a classical guitar.
 It also has a rounded heel and rounded neck profile, which was a modern advance from '30s Gibson L-00s that often had V-necks.

 This 1945 Banner LG-2 features a beautiful sunburst finish and an intriguing three-ply Maple neck.
 This is the type of neck that is typically seen on Gibson's fancy archtop guitars, like the L-5—but the L-5 wasn't made during the war years!
-Perhaps during wartime supply shortages, an extra L-5 neck was used on this LG-2 simply because it was available.
-Hard to say what brought it about, but combined with the authentic wear and character, the neck sets this LG-2 apart from any other Gibson small body we've seen.
+Perhaps during wartime supply shortages, there was an extra L-5 neck laying around, so it was used on this LG-2.
+Who knows?
+But combined with the authentic wear and character of a banner Gibson, the neck sets this one apart from the others.
 On top of that, the profile is big and chunky, which creates a unique playing experience.

 Under the hood, the X-braces and tone bars are scalloped, as to be expected from many pre-'46 Gibsons.
 Because of that, this 1945 LG-2 produces a full, balanced sound that belies its smaller size.
-Each Banner guitar feels like a true individual, and the unique L-5 neck gives the LG-2 a vibe and character all its own.
-The wear and mojo only adds to the inspiration.
-Because of its nuanced sound, this is a guitar you'll want to pick up and play every day, and its manageable size and unique neck will make it hard to put down.
+Each Banner guitar feels like a true individual, and the unique L-5 neck gives this LG-2 an extra something special.
+The wear and mojo only add to the inspiration.
+Because of its nuanced sound, you'll want to pick up and play this Gibson every day, and its manageable size and unique neck will make it hard to put down.
 This 1945 Gibson LG-2 includes a hardshell case.